inpink/CS_Networking_Study/README.md

 1️⃣ `To acquire and share knowledge of Computer Science`
 2️⃣ `To prepare for Computer Science interview`
 3️⃣ `To improve presentation skills`
-4️⃣ `To get into the habit of writing regularly`
+4️⃣ `To get into the habit of writing technical reports regularly`

 ## Group Members
 <table>